 Our River, Our Heritage, Our Well-Being

-The Friends of the Carp River are exploring the development of a pedestrian trail along the river below the Diefenbunker in the village of Carp.
-Called the Carp Riverwalk, the one kilometer loop would have all-season use for people to enjoy walking, jogging, snowshoeing, and cross-country skiing along the Carp River.
+In partnership with the Huntley Community Association, the Friends of the Carp River have developed a pedestrian trail along the river below the Diefenbunker in the village of Carp.
+Called the Carp Riverwalk, the trail offers all-season use for people to enjoy walking, jogging, snowshoeing, and cross-country skiing along the Carp River.

-The trail would serve recreation, health/well-being, heritage, and environment purposes.
+The trail is a short walk from the village of Carp.
+It serves recreation, health/well-being, heritage, and environment purposes.
 It is both a link to physical activity and a connection to village heritage and the natural world.

-People would access the trail from the parking lot at Craig’s Side Road, from the Mess Hall, or from the museum parking lot.
-Walking the loop surrounded by nature – trees, grass, and water – is good for the body, mind, and spirit.
+People can access the trail from the museum parking lot, the parking lot at Craig’s Side Road, or from the Mess Hall.
+There are two short loops and a longer 1.5 km loop.
+Walking the loops surrounded by nature – trees, grass, and water – is good for the body, mind, and spirit.

-Interpretive signs would provide information about the Carp River and about the former CFS Carp.
+Future plans depend on how much the trail is used, feedback, and funding.
+Ideas include adding interpretive signs to provide information about the Carp River, the former CFS Carp, and village history.
 Views from the trail provide unique vantage points for bunker structures.
 A portion of the land was used as the septic lagoon during CFS operation, the outline of which can still be seen in satellite photos.
 Historical use of the Carp River in the village can also be profiled.